Peer to Peer Lending

 Is P2P lending safe?

 Despite the fact banks aren’t involved, peer 2 peer lending is not quite the wild west of the finance world you’d initially expect.
 There are regulations and requirements for both lenders and borrowers, and all applications are subject to credit checks.

 As with any business loan or financial agreement, there are standards which individuals need to meet before any transfer of cash can happen.
 Lenders need to know that their money will be repaid, meaning you won’t be able to borrow money without checks and referencing.

 This doesn’t mean you have to have an exemplary credit score to borrow via P2P.

 If your credit score is not sparkly clean, you can often still register for an account and receive loans, but these will be at higher rates.
+There are loans within peer to peer lending for people with bad credit.
 If this sounds like you, it’s worth noting that the rates you receive will still usually be better than traditional bank loan rates.

-Most of the risk within peer-to-peer lending is on the side of those putting up the money.
+Most of the risk within peer to peer business lending is on the side of those putting up the money.